-- 8. Select the Password box using and and and press to display the Softkey Board screen.
-Enter the password for the access point. - Refer to section 3.6 "Using Softkey Board" for details on entering characters. - 9.
-When using DHCP, press and to select DHCP, and then press to select the check box.
+8. Select the Password box using $\checkmark$ and $\checkmark$ , and press solution to display the Softkey Board screen.
+Enter the password for the access point.

+Refer to section 3.6 "Using Softkey Board" for details on entering characters.

+- 9. When using DHCP, press and to select DHCP, and then press to select the check box.
 If you prefer not to use DHCP, press and to select DHCP, and then press to clear the check box.
 You can now enter the IP address, subnet mask, and default gateway.
-Press and to select each item, and then press to access the address - 10.
-After you complete all the settings, press (Set).
-To cancel the settings, press (Cancel).
+Press and to select each item, and then press to access the address input screen. - After you complete all the settings, press (Set).
+To cancel the settings, press (2) (Cancel). - 11.
+Check that the desired target access point has been selected, and press (Select).